Boys & Girls Clubs of Bartlesville

 Safety Information & Guidelines

-At the Boys & Girls Club of Bartlesville Child Safety is Job No. 1
+At the Boys & Girls Clubs of Bartlesville Child Safety is Job No. 1

-Ensuring child safety is fundamental to the mission of the Boys & Girls Club of Bartlesville.
+Ensuring child safety is fundamental to the mission of the Boys & Girls Clubs of Bartlesville.

 The Safety and Wellbeing of Young People is Our Number One Priority

 We work every day to create a safe, fun environment so kids can have every opportunity to be successful in life.
 We have ZERO tolerance for inappropriate behavior of any kind, including child sexual abuse or misconduct, and we put resources behind that stance.

 Culture of Safety: Boys & Girls Clubs of Bartlesville continually updates robust safety policies, programs and training for our staff and volunteers that are designed to promote child safety and protect young people from threats that are present in our society.
 Boys & Girls Clubs of Bartlesville has a Safety Committee that implements layers of safety policies and guidelines to keep our kids safe including: